kanlanc/OpenZoning/data-standard/glossary.md

 #### Frontage Zone:
 The area between the front lot line of a property and the first 20ft of a primary building.
 The frontage zone applies along both theprimary and secondary frontages, and does not apply to alleys.
-Inthe case that a lot is undeveloped, the frontage zone is the area between the front lot line of a property and 30 ft into the site.
+In the case that a lot is undeveloped, the frontage zone is the area between the front lot line of a property and 30 ft into the site.
 #### Furnishing Zone:
 An area of space that allows for the placement of furniture without impeding the 4 ft of clear width required for pedestrian movement.
 #### Game Courts:
 Includes tennis, pickleball, and basketball courts.
 #### Carriage House:
 An enclosed area integral to a primary building or accessory building that provides space for parking or storage of vehicles.
-Notsynonymous with the parking garage building type.
+Not synonymous with the parking garage building type.
 #### Carriage House Doors:
 Lifting, sliding, or swinging doors that open into an interior spaceused for vehicular parking, storage, retail sales, fabrication, or other uses.
 #### Garden Structures: